GoRakuDo/GoRakuDo/docs/architecture/coding-bible/coding-bible.md

 * **Continuous Testing and Adjustment:**
     * Begin by testing your design with friends or colleagues to gather initial feedback.
     * Subsequently, test it with actual users and maintain an open mind to adjust the design based on their input.
 Design often involves iteration; you might create several iterations just to find one excellent component in a later version.
-* **Embrace Imperfection and Action:** The video concludes with a powerful message: "Just finish something, anything.".
+* **Embrace Imperfection and Action:** This can be concluded with a powerful message: "Just finish something, anything.".
 Don't get paralyzed by over-planning or overthinking.
 The act of designing, regardless of initial quality, is crucial for proving to yourself that you possess the ability to create.
 Ultimately, creativity is both a dynamic process and a mindset.

 ---